0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Linux/Easy/2025-10-20-htb-horizontall.md

 ---
 ### Post Exploitation

 We can use this to put our public key contents from our SSH key pair we generated earlier into the `authorized_keys` file within the `.ssh/` directory of the root user.
-This would allows us to then access the target host as the root user via SSH.
+This would allow us to then access the target host as the root user via SSH.

 First, we need to copy the contents from our `key.pub` file we generated earlier and prepare our command.